OneOrdinaryMan/fortran-learner-repo/README.md

 For characters and strings.
 Length of the string is specified by the _LEN_ specifier.
 If no length is specified, the default is 1.

+# License

+This project is licensed under _GNU GPL v3.0 or later_ license.
+Feel free to use the project.